 When the board connects to the computer for the first time, the operating system will perform a driver software installation.
 The driver file supports both 32- and 64-bit versions of Microsoft® Windows®.
-The drivers for the board are included with MPLAB® X IDE.
+The drivers for the board are included with both MPLAB® X IDE and Microchip Studio.